VoidLang/llvm-backend/README.md

 # LLVM-Backend
-An LLVM backend for the Void compiler.
+A Java LLVM wrapper via JNI bindings to the LLVM natives.
+Used by the Void compiler.